League-of-Foundry-Developers/foundry-vtt-dnd5e-types/README.md

 ## Installation

 You can install foundry-vtt-dnd5e-types from the [npm registry](https://npmjs.org/).
-We provide distribution tags for the different supported Foundry VTT versions that have the form `fvtt-<foundry-version>`.
-For example, the distribution tag for dnd5e 1.2.4 is `fvtt-1.2.4`.
+We provide distribution tags for the different supported Foundry VTT versions that have the form `dnd5e-<foundry-version>`.
+For example, the distribution tag for dnd5e 1.2.4 is `dnd5e-1.2.4`.

 In order to install the desired version, run